Graduate Instructor Information

 My class is full but students are still wanting to enroll, what do I do?

-You can either say no, the course will be offered again.
-You can keep your own waitlist and if any enroll student drops, you can ask the student services coordinator to enroll the next person on your waitlist. (keep names & PID #’s).
+There are two main options.
+You can either simply say no and let the student know the course will be offered again OR you can keep your own waitlist (separate of the Connect Carolina waitlist) and if any enrolled student drops, you can ask the student services coordinator to enroll the next person on your personal waitlist.
+If you choose the second option, please keep track of students’ names and PID #s within your personal waitlist to aid the admission process.

 CENTER FOR FACULTY EXCELLENCE – TEACHING HELP